gdm413229/swwmgz_m/Roadmap.md

 **Funny Fellas:**

  - Monster/decoration replacement packs.
 All of it modeled and tweaked to fit the style and theme of the mod.
 Expect enhanced enemy behavior, not gonna keep it "vanilla".
- - Porting weapons to Hideous Destructor as a meme.
+ - Porting weapons to Hideous Destructor as a meme:
+   - Explodium Gun
+   - Wallbuster
+   - Biospark Carbine
+   - Silver Bullet JET

+**A Vast New World (2.0):**

+ - Hardcore mode.
+ - DLC weaponset 2.
+ - DLC itemset.
+ - Ibuki, Saya and Kirin companions / player classes.
+ - Official mapset.

 **At this point I'm just making shit up:**